munezaclovis/mkcert/README.md

-# Traefik mkcert
+# Prvious SSL

 ## Overview

 This is a Docker image designed for development purposes.
-It automatically generates SSL certificates for your local projects using mkcert.
+It automatically generates SSL certificates for your local projects using node-forge.
 This setup is optimized for use with Traefik and serves as an alternative to Let's Encrypt, which does not support local domains such as `.test`, `.local`, `.docker`, etc.

 ## Docker Image

-The image: `ghcr.io/munezaclovis/mkcert`
+The image: `ghcr.io/prvious/ssl`

 ### Configuration example